el-hult/containers/docker_myvista2/README.md

 # Building and testing singularity

-## ALT 1 convert on host/build server
+## Alt 1 convert on host/build server

-this took ca 8 hours to run...
+This took ca 8 hours to run in one run.
+In another run it just crashed out-of-memory.

 ```bash
 singularity build $SIF docker-daemon:$IMG